5 Things to Check on Every Cabinet Refinishing Bid

 2. A 5-Year Written Warranty

 Verbal promises mean nothing.
-Insist on a 5-year written warranty covering finish failure, adhesion issues, and peeling.
-Ties the contractor to the work with their signature on paper.
-A warranty backed by Italian 2K polyurethane is credible because the chemistry supports it.
-A 1-year verbal warranty on latex paint is not a warranty — it is a hedge.
+Insist on a 5-year written warranty.
+A written document ties the contractor to the work with their signature on paper.
+A verbal warranty is not a warranty — it is a hedge.
+Read the document before you decide.

-Ask to see the warranty document before signing anything.
-It should specify what is covered, what is excluded, how to file a claim, and the duration.
+Ask to see the current written warranty document and its terms before signing anything.
 A contractor who cannot produce a written warranty is not confident in the longevity of their work.

 3. HEPA-Vacuumed Sanding in Prep